 The Moon a dead world?
 Well, it depends what you mean by "dead".
 Dylan's tale suggests that though the Selenites are long gone, their remains may include a spiritual booby-trap...
 You artifact-collectors, go carefully in those ruins.

 Every child was familiar with the first photographs of the three Lunar cities.
 Great, ivory fingers of skeletal hands, picked clean by time, reaching, reaching, reaching in eons-long silence for the still blue eye of the Earth.
 Patryk even had several of the original prints in his collection.

 But standing there, staring up at those half-buried antediluvian spires, was different.
-His usual verbosity was subdued.
-He felt the press of unfathomable time, the weight of the epochs which had come and gone since even a mote of dust had shifted in that primordial necropolis.
+His usual chattiness was subdued.
+He felt the press of unfathomable time, the weight of the epochs which had come and gone since even a mote of dust had shifted in that ancient necropolis.

 A moment later the feeling passed, and he regained himself.

-“How’re we gonna avoid the police?” he asked his guide, a Luna-born woman named Waceera, whose grey spacesuit bore a sun-faded decal of a scorpion on the helmet.
-He had discovered her through the extensive underground channels he had acquired building his collection, and her rates were gratuitous.
+“How’re we gonna avoid the police?” he asked his guide, a Luna-born woman named Waceera, whose grey helmet bore a sun-faded decal of a scorpion.
+He’d discovered her through the extensive underground channels he’d acquired building his collection, and her rates were expensive.
 She seemed to be his only choice - his representatives were rebuffed by every other prospector and smuggler they approached.
 Still, she had her own rover, and she was experienced with the Lunar wilderness.

 “Well, we aren’t going in there,” she said, glancing at the ancient structural bones as she unpacked their supplies from the dusty rover.
 “Sensor beams all around.
 Bring the feds down on us in a second.”

 “It’s the same with the other two ruins?”

 “Worse.
 The good ones, in Hypatia, have tourists busing in from Utulivu all the time, and the ones Farside are almost as popular.
 These are smallest.”

 “You’ll see,” she replied, handing him a satchel of spare oxygen tanks, water flasks, spelunking equipment and a flashlight.
 “I’ll tell you when we’re up in the hills, out of listening range.”